• Skip to primary navigation

 • Carbonated water - Carbonated water aids in a light textured bread.
 There is no substitution for the plain carbonated water.

-• Egg - The egg can be replaced with JUST egg or a chia/flax egg.
+• Egg - The egg can be replaced with JUST egg or use chia seeds to make a chia egg or lax seeds for a flax egg.

 Measurements for each ingredient, along with instructions for making the bread are in the recipe card below.